dieterich-lab/rp-bp/docs/creating-reference-indices.md

 of algorithms are available for this task.
 Internally, we use a custom pipeline which is based on the STAR aligner and StringTie assembler.
 Many, many other options exist for transcript assembly, though.
-The only requirement for use with Rp-Bp is that the assembler produces a valid GTF file (or something which can be converted into GTF).
-The coordinates in the GTF file must match those in the reference genome.
+The only requirement for use with Rp-Bp is that the assembler produces a valid GTF/GFF file (or something which can be converted into GTF/GFF).
+The coordinates in the GTF/GFF file must match those in the reference genome.

 *de novo* assembly algorithms do not typically identify coding regions (that is